 There are many types of NOTAMs, including international, domestic, military, and civilian.
 They can be advisory in nature, or they can be mandatory directives.
-Private pilots and commercial pilots in the United States need to be aware of the different types of NOTAMs.
+Both private and commercial pilots need to be aware of the different types of NOTAMs.

-These are NOTAMs distributed to those in an area beyond that of the local flight service station (FSS) or air traffic controller (ATC).
+These NOTAMs are distributed both locally and to those in an area beyond that of the local flight service station (FSS) or air traffic controller (ATC).
 The letter "D" references the word "distant."
 They are divided into (U) NOTAMs and (O) NOTAMs.
-(U) NOTAMs are NOTAMs distributed by an unofficial source and not verified by the airport manager.
-(O) NOTAMs are notices to pilots that don't meet the standards of a typical NOTAM but do contain information important to pilots.
+(U) NOTAMs are distributed by an unofficial source and are not verified by an airport manager.
+(O) NOTAMs are notices to pilots that don't meet the standards of a typical NOTAM but do contain important information.

 GPS NOTAMs are issued for an area experiencing either service problems or outages that are affecting the area's global positioning system.

 Flight Data Center NOTAMs

 Flight Data Center (FDC) NOTAMs are mandatory issuances and require compliance.
 These include safety hazards stemming from instrument approach procedures and airway changes.
 Temporary flight restrictions (TFRs) are one example of an FDC NOTAM.
 These NOTAMs are issued for necessary and immediate airspace closures, such as the airspace around the White House or the temporary closing of airspace around live events such as the Olympics.

 Center Area NOTAMs

 Center Area NOTAMs are FDC NOTAMs issued for a large area.
 They are initiated by the Air Route Traffic Control Center (ARTCC) and cover multiple airports.
 Airway restrictions, laser activity, and TFRs are three reasons for issuing a Center Area NOTAM.

 Class I NOTAMs

 These are normal NOTAMs that are issued via telecommunication, as opposed to being published.

 Class II NOTAMs or Published NOTAMs

-These are normal NOTAMs that not issued via telecommunication.
+These are normal NOTAMs that are not issued via telecommunication.
 Instead, they are published in the Notices to Airmen Publication (NTAP), which is updated every 28 days.